huggingface/datasets/datasets/clinc_oos/README.md

 - text : Textual data
 - label : 150 intent classes over 10 domains, the dataset contains one label for 'out-of-scope' intent.

-The Table corresponds to the label list:
+The Label Id to Label Name map is mentioned in the table below:

 | **Label Id** 	| **Label name** 	|
 |---	|---	|